beanflare/sereni-docs/docs/source/install.rst

 - You will need to enter this credentials in the steps below.

-There are 2 steps to install Sereni App
+There are 2 steps to install Sereni
  - Using the built in web installer
  - Laravel artisan install method (Requires terminal)